b0gumila/GitHub-Tutorial/README.md

 <b>First lab exercise</b>
 1. Create your own repo on Github
+2. Clone it to RStudio
-2. Create an R file in RStudio
+3. Create an R file in RStudio
-3. Commit changes and push
+4. Commit changes and push

 <b>Second lab exercise</b>